digitalcredentials/verifier-core/README.md

   ```

 >[!NOTE]
 >The schema result is not included with the other verificaiton results because it doesn't affect the validity of any statements made in the credential.
-The schema results are returned simply as information that might be helpful, especially when developing new credentials or debugging problems.
+The schema results are returned simply as information that might be helpful, especially when developing new credentials or diagnosing problems.

 ### verifyPresentation